 The Closed state is equivalent to being disposed and the configuration of the object can still be inspected.

 The Faulted state is used to indicate that the object has transitioned to a state where it can no longer be used.
 There are two primary scenarios where this can happen:

 If the Open method fails for any reason, the object transitions to the faulted state.

 If a session-based channel detects an error that it cannot recover from, it transitions to the faulted state.
-This can happen, for instance, if there is a protocol error (that is, it receives a protocol message at an invalid time) or if the remote endpoint aborts the session.
+This can happen for instance if there is a protocol error (that is, it receives a protocol message at an invalid time) or if the remote endpoint aborts the session.

-An object in the Faulted state is not closed and might be holding resources.
+An object in the Faulted state is not closed and may be holding resources.
 The Abort method should be used to close an object that has faulted.
 If Close is called on an object in the Faulted state, a CommunicationObjectFaultedException is thrown because the object cannot be gracefully closed.